-- 35 I Can you please explain how did you get your answer? - 36 Fabian Do multiplication before the addition...My primary teacher told me to do so...
+31 I How did you get your answer?

+32 Fabian Do multiplication before the addition...
 Hmm ...
 If you read the expression without slowing down, I might just add two and three to get five, then multiply four to get twenty.
-But you read 'two plus ... three times four', so I know that I need to do three times four first.
-But if I were given this as a written expression, it is easy to notice that multiplication needs to be done before addition because we used to recite the rules to simplify expressions.
+But you read "two plus ... three times four", so I know that I need to do three times four first.